Introduction to Arithmetic Groups: Normal subgroups in lattices of real rank Normal subgroups in lattices of real rank at least two

 \begin{assump} To minimize the amount of Lie theory needed, let us assume

 \end{assump}

 \begin{notation} Let

-Thus, $P$ is a (minimal) parabolic subgroup of~$G$. \end{notation}
+Hence, $P$ is a (minimal) parabolic subgroup of~$G$. \end{notation}

 Note that if $Q$ is any closed subgroup of~$G$ that contains~$P$, then the natural map $G/P \to G/Q$ is $G$-equivariant, so we may say that $G/Q$ is a $G$-equivariant quotient of $G/P$.
-Conversely, it is easy to see that spaces of the form $G/Q$ are the only $G$-equivariant quotients of $G/P$, even if we allow quotient maps that are merely measurable, not continuous \csee{GQuot(G/H)}.
+Conversely, it is easy to see that spaces of the form $G/Q$ are the only $G$-equivariant quotients of $G/P$.
+In fact, these are the only quotients even if we only assume that quotient map is equivariant \emph{almost} everywhere \csee{GQuot(G/H)}.

 Furthermore, since $\Gamma$ is a subgroup of~$G$, it is obvious that every $G$-equivariant map is $\Gamma$-equivariant.
 Conversely, the following surprising result shows that every $\Gamma$-equivariant quotient of $G/P$ is $G$-equivariant (up to a set of measure~$0$):